pedro0311/freshtomato-mips/release/src/router/libcurl/docs/libcurl/libcurl-env-dbg.md

 a multi handle is destroyed.
 This implicitly triggers for easy handles that are run via easy_perform.
 The value of the environment variable gives the shutdown timeout in milliseconds.

+## `CURL_H2_STREAM_WIN_MAX`

+Set to a positive 32-bit number to override the HTTP/2 stream window's default of 10MB.
+Used in testing to verify correct window update handling.